legion-platform/legion/docs/source/gen_glossary.rst

         Application/tool, that takes source code of models (placed in VCS), :term:`Data Bindings <Data Binding>`, :term:`Connections <Connection>` and :term:`Training Hyperparameters` and produces :term:`Trained Model Binary`

     Data Binding
-        Declaration where remote data (e.g. files from S3) should be placed for :term:`Model Training` process
+        Declaration where remote data (e.g. files from S3) should be placed for :term:`Train` process

     Connection
         Credentials for external systems, such as Docker Registry, cloud storages and etc.